Improving Economies for Stronger Communities (IESC)

 Get the latest news from IESC, delivered straight to your inbox.

 We design our programs to ensure that women, youth, and underrepresented groups are empowered to take leading roles and benefit from our assistance.
 This includes integration throughout the program lifecycle: from input in program design, to representation on program teams and advisory bodies, to our intentional partnerships with local organizations.
 We develop, track, and analyze performance indicators that measure progress toward gender equality, youth engagement, and social inclusion—and adapt as needed to achieve results.
-We ensure accountability through multiple mechanisms, including conducting gender analyses for each program, program assessments, staff training, and linking staff performance to targeted results.
+We ensure accountability through multiple mechanisms, including conducting gender analyses for each program, assessing programs, training staff, and linking staff performance to targeted results.

 Kenya, Tanzania, and Sri Lanka